Updated: This article has been updated on 13th October 2019 to show updated screenshots as per new Godaddy and BlueHost interface.

-Here’s an article to help you move your website from GoDaddy to BlueHost.
+Here is an article to help you transfer your website from GoDaddy to Namecheap.

 Well what can I say about shared hosting?
 Shared Hosting is for newbies and for startups.
 When you are new to the Internet world, you use shared hosting for hosting your site.
 A handful of people share the same physical server where it only takes few heavy sites to eat up all the provided resources making your site suffer.